gpdoud/Bootcamp/Demo-Day-Presentation.md

 Here is a suggested list of topics that can be presented at demo day

+* PRS functionality
 * Three-tier architecture
 * Technology used (C#, HTML, Angular, etc.)
-* Database tables used
+* Database tables created
-* Front-end vs Back-end and JSON Protocol
+* Front-end & Back-end communication with JSON

 ## Demo - A day in the life ...